syncfusion-content/wpf-docs/wpf/Currency-TextBox/Restriction-or-Validation.md

 ![CurrencyTextBox WPF restricts the number of decimal digits](Restriction-or-Validation_images/currencytextbox-wpf-restrict-numberof-decimal-digits.png)

-When the value of `MinimumCurrencyDecimalDigits`, `MaximumCurrencyDecimalDigits` and `CurrencyDecimalDigits` properties are specified, `CurrencyDecimalDigits` property takes higher precedence and updates the text of `CurrencyTextBox` property.
+When the value of `MinimumCurrencyDecimalDigits`, `MaximumCurrencyDecimalDigits` and `CurrencyDecimalDigits` properties are specified, `CurrencyDecimalDigits` property takes high precedence and updates the text of `CurrencyTextBox` property.

 {% tabs %}
 {% highlight XAML %}